basti00/VescUartControl/Readme.md

 ## Improved VescUartControl library

+Disclaimer: Not very well tested yet.
+May have Bugs.
+Can in worst case brick your Vesc.
+Use on your on risk.

 Added functions to RollingGeckos library for reading and setting mcconfig.

 For example to adjust the max speedlimit or powerlimit with the help of a small mcu (esp8266 etc.) without the need of an laptop or smartphone.